Skip to content

 In most cases nearshore countries will have similar infrastructure as your country.
 However, you will need to evaluate the specifics of any country’s infrastructure.
 Especially, look at the internet, power, transportation networks, government services, and political stability for that specific locale.
 So this includes not just the facilities providing the outsourcing, but all the entire supply chain.

-8. 24-Hour IT Support Services – Pro For Offshoring.
+8. Around-the-Clock IT Support Services – Pro For Offshoring.

 Offshoring can be a pro for outsourcing IT services that are transactional-oriented or for software maintenance support.
 Also, there are advantages to offshoring in the case of 24-hour operations.
 For example, an U.S. software services company using India technical support during off-hours.